samsung-cnct/kraken-lib/README.md

 ### Using LogEntries.com

+**NOTE: current releases of systemd have [a bug introduced in systemd v220 that breaks journald HTTP gateway]( https://github.com/systemd/systemd/issues/506).
+This bug is now fixed, but at this time the latest systemd release (v222) does not have the fix merged yet.
+Last stable CoreOS release with systemd v219 is 681.2.0**

 1. First, create an account on logentries.com.
 2. Create a new log in your Logentries account by clicking + Add New Log.